I specialize in repairing knives with chipped edges and broken tips.

 Regardless of the repair, it is a joy to bring these tools back to full, safe function again.

-My ability to work on folding knives is very limited due to the fact it is not very practical for me to replace any of the moving parts or springs.
+My ability to work on pocket or folding knives is very limited due to the fact it is not very practical for me to replace any of the moving parts or springs.
 But usually most blade repair work I can tackle, short of replacing the blade itself.

 Here is a non-exhaustive list of the types of repairs, detailing and/or alterations, I offer: